larzmarz/Parcegram/README.md

 Time spent: **35** hours spent in total

 ## User Stories
+**IMPORTANT:** To use the app you must sign in with one of the accounts already created, please use user: 123 pw: 123 to access the app
 The following **required** functionality is completed:

 - [X] User sees app icon in home screen.